chenyikao/chenyikao/README.md

 ## Hi there 👋

 - 🔭 I’m a computer science master graduated from National Cheng-chi University, Taiwan.
 I learned Satisfiability Modulo Theory for program verification and path condition program analysis techniques when I was a doctoral student.
-I'm currently working as a contract Java full-stack software engineer to find their best practices.
+I'm currently working as a contract Java full-stack software engineer to find their potential best practices while accomplishing the demands from contractors.

 - I'm proficient in Java and Eclipse.
 I'm familiar with C/C++, JavaScript, JSP, PL/SQL, Git, Jenkins CI/CD and Jira.